Estate Planning 101

 • Control disposition of assets (distributions during the term of the Trust and upon termination)

 An Irrevocable Life Insurance Trust (ILIT), has similar goals to the irrevocable trust outlined above.
 The grantor of the trust can create a trust during life, and either have the trust purchase a life insurance policy on their life or transfer a policy to the trust.
-Generally (even if owned outside of trust) the death benefit of a life insurance policy is not taxed (from a federal income tax perspective), but if the insured also owns the policy on his life, the death benefit can be included in the value of the estate for estate tax purposes.
+Generally (even if owned outside of Trust) the death benefit of a life insurance policy is not taxed (from a federal income tax perspective), but if the insured also owns the policy on his life, the death benefit can be included in the value of the estate for estate tax purposes.
 If done correctly, transferring ownership to an ILIT can remove the value of the death benefit from the estate for estate tax purposes.

 After administration is completed, the trust can continue to be administered for the benefit of the grantor’s heirs, per the distribution terms that he or she outlined when drafting the document.
 Even if liquidity for the estate is not a concern, this can be a good method to establish a significant source of legacy wealth for heirs which is not included in the estate for estate tax calculation purposes.